-Riding the school bus for a GCA student is considered to be an extension of the school day.
+Riding the school bus for a GCA student is a privilege.
 Behavior on the bus is expected to be in accordance with the same respect and cooperation that is expected of the student while at GCA.
 The bus driver is to be treated as the person in authority while riding the bus.
 Students are expected to comply with all rules and regulations established by the bus's school district.
 GCA Administration will cooperate fully with the bus driver in all cases of reported misconduct and disciplinary action may be taken by the school.
-In instances where there has been difficulty between students who attend GCA and there has been no bus driver involvement, the Administration will research and determine if any disciplinary action should be taken.

-Individual districts have different policies regarding transportation changes, so families must contact their district bus garage for clarification in advance of these circumstances including other students riding the bus, or change of the designated stop.
+Families should contact their district bus garage for clarification in advance of these circumstances including other students riding the bus, or change of the designated stop.